 Maryland Guardianship & Conservatorship Attorneys

 Fear and trepidation often surround the difficult situations where a loved one cannot properly care for themselves.
 There are numerous reasons which might lead to a loved one being in need of legal protection, such as: mental illness, aging, dementia, terminal illnesses, or catastrophic injury.
 When a loved one needs help, you and your family need the legal tools to get them help and manage their affairs.
-The Maryland guardianship and conservatorship attorneys at Altman & Associates understand the necessity and urgency of assisting you in watching out for your family member who is suffering.
+Our attorneys understand the necessity and urgency of assisting you in watching out for your family member who is suffering.

 Guardianships are a comprehensive and intrusive remedy reserved for those who cannot make any decisions for themselves.
 Concerned individuals, including friends and family members, can seek the appointment of a guardian by a court.
 Guardianships can only be sought where an individual does not have sufficient mental competency or capacity to take care of themselves.
 A court makes such a determination, and the standard for that determination is not always clear.
 Maryland law requires that two physicians, or one physician and a licensed psychologist or social worker, must certify that a person is unable to make or communicate reasonable decisions regarding their personal well-being.
 But because guardianships often include the ability to make health care decisions, the guardianship process requires extremely careful consideration by all parties involved.